-- 6.1 The Leader, the Lead Councillor for Major Projects and the Lead Councillor for Governance are fully briefed on the project.
+- 6.1 The Leader, and relevant lead councillors are fully briefed on the project.
 Presentations at key points in the project have been made to Executive Councillors, Governance Board and Corporate Management Team. - 6.2 The SARP Councillor Forum has been updated on the outline of the project, but not the detail for confidentiality reasons